 The player character makes a point of spying on an enemy House or faction.
 If they are successful, they

-may either add a single d20 to the next test they make against that enemy or may ask the gamemaster one question about their plans.
+may either add a single d20 to the next test they make against that enemy or may ask the GM one question about their plans.
 Complications gained from the test alert the enemy to the infiltration and possibly put the character in great danger.

 ROMANTIC CONNECTION